 Networking your computers

-Multiple computers are connected to your server via a network cable or wireless / router arrangement.
+Multiple computers are connected to your server via a network cable or wireless/router arrangement.
 You do not require Internet access for the network or system to function when scanning.

 - Install your software on the main computer only.
 We recommend you treat the server as a separate machine and avoid using it as a scanning point.

 - Login as the Administrator (Gate), select Network from your menu items.
-If you need to connect more than one computer, please click into the box beside 'No' to change this setting to Yes.
+If you need to connect more than one computer, please click on the box beside 'No' to change this setting to Yes.

 - Your screen will now deliver an IP address.
 Note the IP address on your server computer.